diktomat/AdventOfCode/2022/README.md

 1. Rust.
 I love this language!
 2. Go. if err != nil and `switch`eroo..
 3. Python.
 I use tabs, btw.
+4. C. Took me a while, glad I got this over and done with.